TimL20/icinga2api_py/README.md

 - Connect to an Icinga2 instance via API
 - Create objects
 - Query objects: cached, with load on demand, auto-reload, ...
+- Easy, object oriented access to all results
 - Modify and delete objects, also multiple objects at once
 - Actions (acknowledge, ...), also for multiple objects at once
 - Everything except streams is somehow possible

-## Notice, that ...
-- ... knowledge of the Icinga2 API is recommended
-- ... any streams (EventStreams) are currently not supported

-## Usage examples for the object oriented interface
+## Usage examples

 ```
 from icinga2api_py import Icinga2